Blog

 What is a suppression list?

-An email suppression list is a contact list of recipients that you do not want to send emails to.
+A suppression list is a contact list of recipients that you do not want to send emails to.
 These people are in the suppression list because their email addresses are invalid.
-Contacting them will harm your sender reputation and put your domain at risk of being blocklisted by major ISPs like Gmail.
+Contacting them will harm your sender reputation and put your domain at risk of being blocklisted by major Internet Service Providers (ISPs) like Gmail.

-For example, if you continue to send email messages to a hard-bounced address, not only does your behavior look spammy but inactive emails may be repurposed into spam traps—landing you on a watchlist of errant senders from which it is difficult to leave.
+For example, if you continue to send email messages to a hard-bounced address, not only does your behavior look spammy but there is also the risk that inactive emails may be repurposed into spam traps.
+Sending to them would land you on a watchlist of errant senders from which it is difficult to leave.

 1. Suppressed emails are automatically added

 MailerSend takes care of the suppression list for you on the backend.
-Emails that affect your sending reputation—hard bounces, unsubscribes and spam complaints—are automatically added to the suppressions lists.
+Emails that affect your sending reputation—hard bounces, unsubscribes and spam complaints—are automatically added to the suppression lists.
 And you can also manually add emails.
+You can easily view hard-bounces, unsubscribes and spam complaints in the Activity tab.

 2. Suppressed emails are automatically blocked